Takelite/eSim_Tasks/Task_2/Description.md

 ### Summary

-This script provides a **lightweight and effective solution** for migrating **xschem component symbols from IHP PDKs** into the **KiCad/eSim-compatible `.lib` format**.
+This script provides a lightweight and effective solution for migrating xschem component symbols from IHP PDKs into the KiCad/eSim-compatible `.lib` format.

-It demonstrates how to:

-* Parse a `.sym` file,
-* Extract pin and symbol metadata,
-* Write a clean and structured `.lib` symbol file.

-This tool is highly useful for integrating IHP components into academic or open-source eSim projects, making them more accessible for schematic simulation and layout workflows.